List of Indian Premier League records and statistics: By season

-Out of the fifteen franchises that have played in the league, Mumbai Indians and Chennai Super Kings are the most successful teams in the league's history with five titles each, with Kolkata Knight Riders having won three titles.
-The five teams who have won the tournament once are Rajasthan Royals, Deccan Chargers, Sunrisers Hyderabad, Gujarat Titans and Royal Challengers Bengaluru.
-The current champions are Bengaluru who beat Punjab in the 2025 Indian Premier League final to clinch their first title.
+Out of the fifteen franchises that have played in the league, Chennai Super Kings and Mumbai Indians are the most successful teams in the league's history with five titles each, with Kolkata Knight Riders having won three titles and Royal Challengers Bengaluru having won two titles.
+The teams who have won the title once are Rajasthan Royals, Deccan Chargers, Sunrisers Hyderabad and Gujarat Titans.
+The current champions are Royal Challengers Bengaluru, who defeated Gujarat Titans in the 2026 Indian Premier League final to win their second consecutive title, becoming only the third team after Chennai Super Kings and Mumbai Indians to successfully defend an IPL title.